GiorgiBG/GiorgiBG/README.md

 - 👋 Hi, I’m @GiorgiBG
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python JavaScript
-- 💞️ I’m looking to collaborate on python and networking
+- 💞️ I’m looking to collaborate on Python and networking
 - 📫 How to reach me Discord Bguja

 <!---